english1234/vstcm/README.md

 Put the SD card in the slot on the Teensy.

-Upload the bzone.ino to the vstcm using the Arduino software.
+For the standalone V2 version, upload the bzone.ino to the vstcm using the Arduino software.

 Plug it in.